ethandrzb/COP-6616-Final-Project/COP-6616-Final-Project-Scenario-1/docs/benchmark.md

 - Using TIM6, input clock 200 MHz, with prescalar 2 (100 MHz actual frequency)
 - Counter period (ARR) register starts at 5000 and decreases by 1 every 100 iterations if the consumers's local counter stays in sync with the received value from the producing core
 - Shared buffer is 1KB.
 Failure will not occur until the producing core overwrites data being read by the consuming core, so buffer size controls the delay between failure occurence and detection.
 Smaller buffers will fail sooner (e.g., min ARR with 16B buffer is 369 vs 304 with 1KB buffer)
+- BDMA used for DMA tests b/c it's in the same domain as SRAM4 (D3)

 ### Notes
 - UART and string functions are REALLY expensive (removing them allowed ARR to decrease from 1010 to 304 before failure)